Skip to content

 That’s where you’ll want to be.

+While Bill was born with a brain disorder that would have institutionalized most, his mother, Edith, refused to let it define or deter him from trying to make a difference.
 Some news clippings said that Bill never went beyond the fourth grade.
-Then we found Bill’s military registration card with Bill stating he was a student at Wardlaw – Hartridge School in Plainfield before being drafted into WW2 in 1942.
+However, we did see Bill’s military registration card, which stated he was a student at Wardlaw-Hartridge School in Plainfield before being registered for WW2 in 1942.
 At the time, he was 18 years old and living at 126 Stanmore Place in Westfield, NJ.

 Bill’s father, Willard Foster Hine Sr., passed away on January 25, 1969, at the age of 82 in Basking Ridge, New Jersey.
 Then, on October 15, 1973, Edith, the widow, sold the family home on Spencer Road.
 Bill’s mother, Edith Callahan Hine, passed on May 21, 1983, after moving from Basking Ridge in 1979.
 Her daughter, Edith Gloria Gamble, was living in the area.
 She passed in Wilmington, Delaware, at a nursing home due to heart failure.
 She was 95.